 About the Student Union

-The focal point of campus and student life, the new Student Union at UIS will become the heart of the university campus, a place where students, along with faculty and staff, can spend time with friends, collaborate on academic and leadership activities, and create an inclusive and welcoming campus community.
+The Student Union is the focal point of campus and student life and is the heart of the university campus, a place where students, along with faculty and staff, can spend time with friends, collaborate on academic and leadership activities, and create an inclusive and welcoming campus community.

 - Multiple lounge spaces, large and small, for use by anyone on campus;